ChaosCoder/Shouter/README.md

 ## Acknowledgments

-*Shouter* was inspired and partially based on the library [100mango/SwiftNotificationCenter](https://github.com/100mango/SwiftNotificationCenter).
+*Shouter* was inspired and partially based on the library [100mango/SwiftNotificationCenter](https://github.com/100mango/SwiftNotificationCenter). <br>
 The logo is based on the "[Broadcast](https://thenounproject.com/term/broadcast/78458/)" icon by [Amy Chiang](https://thenounproject.com/amyc/) from [the Noun Project](http://thenounproject.com/).